NicolasFlamel1/MWC-Pay-PHP-SDK/README.md

 ```

 ### Usage
-After an `MwcPay` object has been created, it can be used to create payments, query the status of payments, and get the current price of MimbleWimble coin.
+After an `MwcPay` object has been created, it can be used to create payments, query the status of payments, get the current price of MimbleWimble coin, and get info about MWC Pay's public server.

 A high level overview of a payment's life cycle when using this SDK consists of the following steps:
 1. The merchant creates a payment and gets the payment's URL from the response.